showkubii/homescripts-1/README.md

 Important items:

-- use_ino is for hard linking with Sonarr/Radarr.
+- `use_ino` is for hard linking with Sonarr/Radarr.
-- auto_cache has been replaced by cache.files=auto-full and uses memory for caching and helps out a bit if you have extra memory to spare.
+- `auto_cache` has been replaced by `cache.files=auto-full` and uses memory for caching and helps out a bit if you have extra memory to spare.
-- category.action=all,category.create=ff says to always create directories / files on the first listed mount point and for my configuration that is my /data/local
+- `category.action=all`, `category.create=ff` says to always create directories / files on the first listed mount point and for my configuration that is `/data/local`
-- if you are reading directly from your rclone mount, you do not need to worry about any of the mergerfs settings.
+- if you are reading directly from your rclone mount, you don't need to worry about any of mergerfs' settings.

 ## Scheduled Nightly Uploads

-I moved my files to my GD every ngiht via a cron job and an [upload cloud](https://github.com/animosity22/homescripts/blob/master/scripts/upload_cloud) script.
+I move my files to my GD every night via a cron job and an [upload cloud](https://github.com/animosity22/homescripts/blob/master/scripts/upload_cloud) script.
 This leverages an [excludes](https://github.com/animosity22/homescripts/blob/master/scripts/excludes) file which gets rid of partials and my torrent directory.

 This is my cron entry: